-Health Nut: How to Eat More Brazil Nuts
+Health Nuts: How to Eat More Brazil Nuts

-Hailing from verdant jungles on the banks of the Amazon river: a big nut.
+Hailing from verdant jungles on the banks of the Amazon river: big nuts.

 A nut you might just like to get to know better.